VECTOR Average Speed Camera UK Guide (2026)

 • An offer to attend a speed awareness course in some cases, as an alternative to points

-More serious offences - where the calculated average speed is significantly above the posted limit - may result in a court summons rather than a fixed penalty notice, potentially leading to higher fines or a driving ban.
-The Notice of Intended Prosecution (NIP) will carry the relevant code: SP10, SP20, SP30, SP40 or SP50.
-For full information on speeding penalties read more about speeding fines.
+More serious offences - where the recorded average speed is significantly above the posted limit - may result in a court summons rather than a fixed penalty notice, potentially leading to higher fines or a driving ban.
+A Notice of Intended Prosecution (NIP) will be sent by post and will carry the relevant code: SP10, SP20, SP30, SP40 or SP50.
+For more information read our speeding fines guide.
+For official UK government guidance visit GOV.UK speeding penalties.

 Speed camera alerts as you drive